 The economy of Ireland has seen significant growth and transformation in recent decades, making it one of the strongest economies in Europe.

-Is Ireland a good place to live for students?
+Is Ireland a good place for international students to live?

 Yes, Ireland is generally considered a great place for students to live.
-It has several factors that make it an attractive destination for international students, such as a vibrant cultural scene, warm and friendly people, and breathtaking landscapes.
+Several factors make it an attractive destination for international students, such as a vibrant cultural scene, warm and friendly people, and breathtaking landscapes.

 What is the largest ethnic group in Ireland?